AnkieFan/testurtext-algo/README.md

 ## License
 Copyright (C) 2024 Ankie Fan at Department of Advanced Computing Sciences, Faculty of Science and Engineering, Maastricht University

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0-or-later License.
 See the [LICENSE](LICENSE.txt) file for more information.

 # Contact
 If you have any questions or suggestions, feel free to leave in [Discussions](https://github.com/AnkieFan/testurtext-algo/discussions)